-Some researchers have suggested using MMA as a screening tool, especially among the elderly, who frequently have B12 deficiencies and may have few recognizable symptoms.
+Some researchers have suggested using MMA as a screening tool especially among the elderly who frequently have vitamin B12 deficiencies and may have few recognisable symptoms.
 However, this use is still controversial in the medical community and only a few doctors are using MMA for this purpose.
-MMA testing may not be suitable for monitoring because it is subject to variation and results do not reliably trend up or down in response to B12 treatment.

 Occasionally, specialised MMA testing may be requested to help diagnose methylmalonic acidaemias, a rare inherited metabolic disorder that occurs in about 1 in 50,000 to 100,000 people.
 Babies with this disease are unable to convert methylmalonyl CoA to succinyl CoA.
 They appear normal at birth but as they ingest protein, they begin to show symptoms such as seizures, failure to thrive, mental retardation, strokes, and severe metabolic acidosis.
-Many newborn screening programmes in the USA are now testing for this disorder, but it is not done in the UK.
+Often the presence of methylmalonic acid will be assessed as part of a wider screen for inherited metabolic disorders.

 Methylmalonic acid is not requested frequently.
 Until there are more data supporting its use and consensus on its clinical utility and long-term benefits, it will probably not be routinely used by doctors.

-However, MMA may be requested, sometimes along with a homocysteine test, when a vitamin B12 test result is in the lower portion of the normal range, especially if the patient has symptoms associated with B12 deficiency.
-An MMA test also may be requested as a follow-up to an elevated homocysteine level if the two tests are not requested together.
+However, MMA may be requested, sometimes along with a homocysteine test, when a vitamin B12 test result is equivacol but there is a high suspicion of vitamin B12 deficiency in a patient.
+An MMA test also may be requested as a follow-up to an elevated homocysteine result if the two tests are not requested together.
+An MMA test also may be requested as a follow-up to an elevated homocysteine result if the two tests are not requested together.